-In reality, the substantive question becomes: What conduct does proposed ABA Model Rule 8.4(g) not reach?
-Virtually everything a lawyer does is "conduct related to the practice of law."62 Swept up in the rule are dinners, parties, golf outings, conferences, and any other business or social activity that lawyers attend.
-Arguably, the rule includes all of a lawyer's "business or social activities" because there is no real way to delineate between those "business or social activities" that are related to the practice of law and those that are not.
+In reality, the substantive question becomes: What conduct does ABA Model Rule 8.4(g) not reach?
+Virtually everything a lawyer does is "conduct related to the practice of law."
+Swept up in the rule are dinners, parties, golf outings, conferences, and any other business or social activity that lawyers attend.
+Arguably, ABA Model Rule 8.4(g) includes all of a lawyer's "business or social activities" because there is no real way to delineate between those "business or social activities" that are related to the practice of law and those that are not.
 Quite simply, much of a lawyer's social life can be viewed as business development and opportunities to cultivate relationships with current clients or gain exposure to new clients.

-Activities likely to fall within the proposed ABA Model Rule 8.4(g)'s scope include:
+Activities that may fall within the scope of both ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) as "conduct related to the practice of law" include:

-- presenting CLE courses at conferences or through webinars - teaching law school classes as a faculty or adjunct faculty member - publishing law review articles, blogposts, and op-eds - giving guest lectures at law school classes - granting media interviews - speaking at public events - participating in panel discussions that touch on controversial political, religious, and social viewpoints - serving on the boards of various religious or other charitable institutions - lending informal legal advice to nonprofits - serving at legal aid clinics - serving political or social action organizations - lobbying for or against various legal issues - testifying before a legislative body - writing a letter to one's government representatives - serving one's congregation - serving one's alma mater if it is a religious institution of higher education - serving religious ministries that assist prisoners, the underprivileged, the homeless, the abused, and other vulnerable populations - serving on the board of a fraternity or sorority - volunteering with or working for political parties - working with social justice organizations - any pro bono work that involves advocating for or against controversial socioeconomic, religious, social, or political issues63
+- presenting CLE courses at conferences or through webinars - teaching law school classes as faculty, adjunct faculty, or guest speaker - publishing law review articles, blogposts, and op-eds - giving media interviews - speaking at public events - participating in panel discussions that touch on controversial political, religious, and social viewpoints - serving on the boards of various religious or other charitable institutions - lending informal legal advice to nonprofits

-62 See Halaby & Long, supra note 5, at 226 ("The proposed comment of Version 3 expanded the ambit of 'conduct related to the practice of law' to include virtually anything a working lawyer might do.")
+70 See Halaby & Long, supra note 6, at 226 ("The proposed comment of Version 3 expanded the ambit of 'conduct related to the practice of law' to include virtually anything a working lawyer might do.")